 “Carleigh and Ryan had returned home after celebrating a friend’s wedding.
 It was getting late and Carliegh was ready to leave, but Ryan wanted to continue in the festivities,” her gofundme page supporting her recovery page reads.
 “After arguing over leaving, they returned home and Carleigh went to bed.
-Ryan invited three friends over and began desparaging Carleigh to his friends.
+Ryan invited three friends over and began disparaging Carleigh to his friends.
 An argument between Ryan and his friends ensued and Ryan left the room.
-He went into the bedroom where Carleigh was sleeping, locked the door and began strangling her.
+He went into the bedroom where Carleigh was sleeping, locked the door, and began strangling her.
 Ryan’s friends heard Carleigh call out and broke the bedroom door to get to her.
 Ryan began fighting his friends and pushed them out of the house and locked them out.
 The friends called the police and began trying to break through the front door.
 In the meantime, Carleigh had gone into the bathroom.
 Ryan followed her into the bathroom and began brutally beating Carleigh, slamming her head into the tub, biting wherever he could reach.
 He attempted to bite off her finger and the tip of her ear.
 He also attempted to rip her tongue out of her mouth.
-He dragged her through the house, leaving a quarter sized opening on her forehead.
+He dragged her through the house, leaving a quarter-sized opening on her forehead.
 At some point during the beating, Carleigh lost consciousness, eventually awakening with a female officer standing over her, calling for an ambulance.”

 The description on the page continues: “Beyond the injuries already described, there were over 20 bite marks throughout her body.
 The severe beating also resulted in swelling and blood on her brain.